skmmks/e_steaks/README.md

-# wicked-sales

-> - Maintained by: `dpaschal-lf`, `thebearingedge`

-A full stack LAMP & React shopping cart app.

-## Introduction

-For this project, you will be building a single-page React application and a dynamic PHP API.

 ## Getting Started

 1. Fork this repository to your GitHub account and clone the fork to your local `lfz` directory.